Warhammer 40,000: Orks

-The Orks are green-skinned aliens based on the traditional orcs of high fantasy fiction.
-Orks are a comical species, possessing crude personalities, wielding ramshackle weaponry, and speaking with Cockney accents.
+The Orks are green-skinned aliens based on the traditional orcs of high fantasy.
+Orks are a comical species, with crude personalities, ramshackle weaponry, and Cockney accents.
 Their culture revolves around war for the sake of it.
-Unlike other races which generally only go to war when it is in their interests, the Orks recklessly start unnecessary conflicts for the pleasure of a good fight.
-Orks do not fear death and combat is the only thing that gives them emotional fulfillment.
-Ork technology consists of dashed together scrap that by all logic should be unreliable if even functional, but Orks generate a magical field that makes their ramshackle technology work properly.
-If a non-Ork tried to use an Ork gadget, it would likely malfunction.
+Unlike other races who generally only go to war when it is in their interest, Orks recklessly start unnecessary conflicts for the pleasure of a good fight.
+Orks do not fear death, and combat is the only thing that gives them emotional fulfillment.
+Ork technology consists of dashed-together scrap that by all logic should be unreliable if even functional, but Orks generate a psychic field that makes their ramshackle technology work properly or more effectively (for example, vehicles painted red are faster, simply because the Orks believe it to be so).
+If a non-Ork tries to use a piece of Ork technology, it would likely malfunction.

 Ork infantry models are slow-moving and tough.
 The Orks are oriented towards melee combat.
-An Ork player can re-roll failed charge rolls.
 Infantry models are cheap (by point cost), so a favourite strategy of Ork players is "the Green tide": they field a large horde of Ork infantry and march them across the playing field to swarm the opponent.
 Orks do have a number of specialist units with abilities such as psychic powers or vehicle repair, but typically Ork warfare is about brute force and attrition.
 Ork gameplay is seen as fairly forgiving of tactical errors and bad die rolls.